 Weight Loss and Benefits in Body Composition With Tirzepatide

-The new analysis showed that up to 63% of participants achieved a reduction in body weight of at least 20%, and all three tirzepatide doses (5 mg, 10 mg, and 15 mg) led to substantial, clinically meaningful, and sustained body-weight reduction compared with placebo at 72 weeks of follow-up.
+The new analysis showed that up to 63% of participants achieved a reduction in body weight of at least 20%, and all three tripeptide doses (5 mg, 10 mg, and 15 mg) led to substantial, clinically meaningful, and sustained body weight reduction compared with placebo at 72 weeks of follow-up.

-Regardless of baseline BMI category, 9 out of 10 people achieved the ≥ 5% body weight reduction threshold across all doses of tirzepatide, and at the higher doses, over one third achieved weight loss of 25% or more.
+Regardless of the baseline BMI category, 9 out of 10 people achieved the ≥ 5% body weight reduction threshold across all doses of the tripeptide, and at the higher doses, over one-third achieved a weight loss of 25% or more.

 “Something we have sought for decades, we have finally been able to achieve,” he asserted.
 “I still remember exactly where I was when I saw these results for the first time last April.
 I knew something big was happening,” declared Aronne when presenting the latest analyses at the 2023 European Congress on Obesity (ECO).
 Full study results were published in 2022 in the New England Journal of Medicine (NEJM).

-Moderator Gabriella Lieberman, MD, endocrinologist and head of the Israeli Center for Weight Management, Sheba Medical Center, Ramat-Gan, Israel, welcomed the study but also expressed caution.
-“It’s very potent, but as we see generally with potent therapies, I think it will change how we look at nutritional advice and the role of the dietician will change.
-I’m a bit worried the drug is running fast and the support, which is crucial with these treatments, is not keeping up, and we’ll have to deal with some effects later such as sarcopenia,” she pointed out, speaking to Medscape Medical News.
+Moderator Gabriella Lieberman, MD, endocrinologist and head of the Israeli Center for Weight Management, Sheba Medical Center, Ramat-Gan, Israel, welcomed the study but cautioned.
+“It’s very potent, but as we see generally with potent therapies, I think it will change how we look at nutritional advice, and the dietician’s role will change.
+I’m a bit worried the drug is running fast and the support, which is crucial with these treatments, is not keeping up, and we’ll have to deal with some effects later, such as sarcopenia,” she pointed out, speaking to Medscape Medical News.

 We have to treat these drugs as if they are bariatric surgery.
-I see patients on these types of drugs in clinic and their appetite is so suppressed that they think they can afford to eat things that are unhealthy because they lose weight and that’s what they want.
+I see patients on these types of medications in the clinic, and their appetite is so suppressed that they think they can afford to eat things that are unhealthy because they lose weight, and that’s what they want.
 There has to be a responsible adult looking at what they’re eating, and not just clapping their hands for the weight loss, but ensuring they are not deprived of anything,” she said.

 Weight Loss and Body Composition Explored

-Tirzepatide is a novel glucose-dependent insulinotropic polypeptide (GIP) and glucagon-like peptide-1 (GLP-1) receptor agonist that works to activate the GIP and GLP-1 receptors, respectively, found in areas of the brain important for appetite regulation, decreasing food intake, and modulating fat utilization.
+Tirzepatide is a novel glucose-dependent insulinotropic polypeptide (GIP) and glucagon-like peptide-1 (GLP-1) receptor agonist that activates the GIP and GLP-1 receptors, respectively, found in areas of the brain important for appetite regulation, decreasing food intake, and modulating fat utilization.

 Phase 3, a double-blind, randomized, controlled trial, included data from 2539 adults with a BMI ≥ 30 kg/m2 (class I, II, III obesity) or ≥ 27 kg/m2 (overweight) with one or more weight-related complications, excluding diabetes.
 At baseline, the mean body weight was 104.8 kg, the mean BMI was 38.0 kg/m2, and 94.5% of participants had BMI ≥ 30 kg/m2.